-In this article we have outlined some of the key things you need to know if you are thinking of making charitable donations via Gift Aid.
+Outlined below are some of the key things you need to know if you are thinking of making charitable donations via Gift Aid.

 LLPs and partnerships are able to make these donations under Gift Aid to registered charities in the UK.

 Donating via Gift Aid means the charity will be able to claim funds from the UK tax authorities.

 Effectively, each partner will need to make their own Gift Aid declaration.
 The declaration will need to include their:

 Each partner will then include their share of the donation on their personal tax return and assuming that it is appropriate, claim the higher rate tax reliefs.

 LLPs and partnerships will therefore need to ideally have a schedule in anticipation of any future Gift Aid payments, which can then be passed to the relevant charities.

 To reduce the administrative burden, LLPs/partnerships may wish to consider whether to nominate a partner or group of partners to make all donations under Gift Aid or set up some form of charitable foundation.

 Donating under Gift Aid benefits both the charities and the individual members of the LLP/partnership.

 If there are 10 partners that share the donations equally, then each partner’s share is £1,000 grossed-up with a Gift Aid payment of £800.